-- Karen Harper has a young queen Elizabeth I as lead sleuth in a series, including the fifth installment, The Thorne Maze (2003).
+- Karen Harper has a young Queen Elizabeth I as the lead sleuth in a series, including the fifth installment, The Thorne Maze (2003).

 - Catherine Aird's 2009 book Amendment of Life has a gardener find a body in the yew maze he's working in, observed by his employer from an upstairs window of the main house.

 - Emma Porter meets the Pym sisters in a hedge maze early in Aunt Dimity and the Duke, where they question her thoroughly about gardening.
-At the end of their chat, they send her to find the Duke of Penford's estate, and she finds herself drafted to restore the twelfth duchess' garden. she also finds her personal life resolved there as well.
+At the end of their chat, they send her to find the Duke of Penford's estate, and she finds herself drafted to restore the twelfth duchess's garden.
+She also finds her personal life resolved there as well.

 - In Harry Potter and the Goblet of Fire, one of these serves as the location of the final challenge in the Triwizard Tournament.
 In the movie, it's downright a Living Structure Monster, removing the beasts that inhabited the maze in the book.